 We may also share this information with other bodies responsible for auditing, administering public funds, or where undertaking a public function, in order to prevent and detect fraud.
 This includes the Department for Work and Pensions, other local authorities, HM Revenue and Customs, and the Police.

 Information collected through our website

 We will inform you if we record or monitor any telephone calls you make to us.
 Calls made direct to, or from, our Contact Centre are recorded and kept for 6 months from the date of the call.
 We do not record any financial card details if you make a payment over the phone.
 If the call is transferred to another department outside the contact centre, the recording stops.

 Calls are recorded for staff training purposes and for our record keeping of the transaction.

 CCTV systems are installed in some areas used by members of the public, for the purpose of safety and crime prevention and detection.
-CCTV is also installed outside some of our Council buildings for the purposes of monitoring building security and crime prevention and detection.
+CCTV is also installed inside and outside some of our council buildings to monitor building security, keep staff safe, and crime prevention and detection.

 In all locations, signs are displayed notifying you that CCTV is in operation.
 Images captured by CCTV will not be kept longer than necessary.
 However, on occasions there may be a need to keep images for longer, for example where a crime is being investigated.

 We operate CCTV and disclose in accordance with the codes of practice issued by the information Commissioner.

 From time to time Midlothian Council conducts surveys using online and paper questionnaires.
 We do this in order to develop new services and improve of delivery of existing services.
 We will only use your personal information collected through this method for the above stated purposes.